Liam Kelly (footballer, born 1975)

-Liam Kelly (born 21 September 1975 in Dublin) is an Irish former footballer who played as a striker.
+Liam Kelly (born 21 September 1975) is an Irish former footballer who played as a striker.

 Career

 He began his career at Home Farm in 1993 making his League of Ireland debut on 19 September.
 After five years at Whitehall Kelly moved to Shelbourne in 1998.

 Kelly moved to St Patrick's Athletic in December 1999.

 He signed for Shamrock Rovers in March 2003 and made his debut in the first game of the season.
 He scored his only goal in his second appearance.

 Kelly made 18 total appearances in his two seasons in the Hoops including 1 appearance in the UEFA Intertoto Cup.
 Before transferring to Longford soon after.

 Personal life

 His brother Garrett played for Rovers in the mid-1990s.